• Home

 Song of the Day: Have Yourself a Merry Little Christmas

-The song of the day for Wednesday, December 21, 2022, the eighth day of The Twelve Days of a Tony Bennett Christmas, is “Have Yourself a Merry Little Christmas.”
+The song of the day for Monday, December 22, 2025, the 9th day of a Tony Bennett Christmas, is “Have Yourself a Merry Little Christmas.”

 About This Song

-“Have Yourself a Merry Little Christmas” was written by Hugh Martin (who was born in my hometown of Birmingham, Alabama, and attended the same college I did) and Ralph Blaine in 1943 for the 1944 film Meet Me In St. Louis.
-The song was introduced by Judy Garland, who sang it to her very young sister, played by Margaret O’Brien.
+“Have Yourself a Merry Little Christmas” was written by Hugh Martin for the 1944 film for Meet Me In St. Louis, where it was introduced by Judy Garland, who sang it to Margaret O’Brien (who won a special Academy Juvenile Award for her performance).

 About This Version